kkibria/dev_cookbook/docs/_topics/jslib.md

 ```
 Check the outputs, you can see jquery has already been included in the output.

 Now we can load ``gen-test.js`` in the browser in an html file.
 It also works with svelte.
-Following shows using it in svelte source.
+Following shows using it in a svelte source.

 ```html
 <script>